My Side of the Mountain: Adaptations

 A film adaptation directed by James B. Clark was released by Paramount Pictures in 1969.
-The film My Side of the Mountain is set in Toronto and the Notre Dame Mountains, a Quebec province section of the Appalachians, rather than in New York City and a New York state section.
+The film My Side of the Mountain is set in Toronto and the Notre Dame Mountains, a Quebec province section of the Appalachians, rather than in New York City and the Catskills.

 Series

 A sequel written and illustrated by George was published in 1990, more than three decades after the original.
 Over the next 16 years there were three more sequels: a third novel illustrated by George and two picture books illustrated by Daniel San Souci.
 All the sequels were published by Dutton Children's Books, an imprint of Penguin Books since its acquisition of the original publisher E. P. Dutton in 1986.